Fear: The enemy of mankind

 Once I am afraid, I cannot move.
 I am stuck and I can only spend my energy worrying and being upset, or trying to prevent what I am afraid of.
 This dog causes me much suffering.”
 “Tell me, Master, which dog most often wins?”
 The yogi sighed, paused, then smiled and replied, “Whichever one I feed.”

 Which “dog” do you feed more often?
 I used to suffer with intense anxiety and fed the “fear dog” all the time.
-I had to learn how to break wth cycle if I wanted to get on with my life with some peace of mind.
-It wasn’t until I repeatedly put myself in situations that ramped up my anxiety and fear that I was able to better learn to let time pass which always allows the anxiety and fear to pass.
+I had to learn how to break the cycle if I wanted to get on with my life with some peace of mind.
+It wasn’t until I repeatedly put myself in situations that caused anxiety and fear that I was able to better learn to let time pass which always allows the anxiety and fear to pass.
 I used to always run from these situations which helped in the moment, but never solved the problem.
 It actually made it worse.

 I also practice breathing exercises, visualization, meditation and other mind calming activities to help me better sit with the all the fears and work through them.
 I have since learned that my fears are more often than not a figment of my imagination.
 Every time I am in now an anxious state, I sternly remind myself that my thoughts are merely being amplified way above and beyond what is reality and that the fear is fake.

 So many of us live in this heightened state of fear which greatly complicates our lives.
 We take ourselves too seriously and get so caught up in our heads wondering and worrying what others might think or if we will be at our best all the time.
 For our overall well-being, we have to practice getting out of our own way and do what we want and say what we want, regardless of what others think or if we might fall flat on our face.
 I do everyday, as do many of you.
-Getting up, laughing at the follies of life, shaking it off, and moving on rather than dwelling on the face flop leads to less anxiety and fear.
+Getting up, laughing at the follies of life, shaking it off, and moving on rather than dwelling on mistakes leads to less anxiety and fear.
 The anticipation of what might happen is almost always worse than what we are worrying about.

 Simplify your mind…